 Some of the most vicious fighting of the day ensued as Harold’s loyal warriors defended his body and the Normans fought to claim the corpse of the usurper.
 Eventually, the housecarls were destroyed, slain to a man.

 After an entire day of fighting, the Battle of Hastings was over.

 Modern historians estimate that English losses likely numbered around 4000, with the Normans suffering about 2000 dead.
 For this period, this is a substantial loss of men on both sides.
 The Normans buried their dead in a mass grave.
 They left the English bodies on the battlefield to rot.
 Some were later removed by relatives.

 Harold’s body was apparently so thoroughly hacked and disfigured that it was unrecognisable the next day.
-Supposedly, it was only identified later when his paramour Edith Swan-Neck recognised certain marks on his body.
+Supposedly, it was only identified later when his paramour Edith Swan-Neck recognised certain marks, possibly tattoos, on his body.
 It is not known what William did with the body of his opponent.
-According to one story, it was buried mockingly on a coastal cliff, so that he could ‘watch the sea’ for all eternity.
+According to one story, it was buried mockingly on a coastal cliff, so that the fallen king could ‘watch the sea’ for all eternity.